sravani-jakkula/GDP-Project/README2.md

 My work was done like tables are created and those tables are tested with the help of postman so I am helping my teammates on developing APIs.

+### Working on functionality
+Working on Functionality part i.e; retriving data fron front end and store data in data base.